wolfiediscord/material-awesome/README.md

 wget -qO- https://git.io/papirus-icon-theme-install | sh
 ```

-*Note: PPA is for picom since compton is old and hasn't been updated*
+*Note: PPA is for picom since compton is old and hasn't been updated.
+ONLY USE THE PPA IF YOU ARE NOT RUNNING DEBIAN 11 OR NEWER*

 #### Arch-Based